The Fits (film): Development

 The Fits was funded through grants from the Venice Biennale College-Cinema initiative, which supports "teams of directors and producers to make their first or second micro-budget audio-visual work".
 For a year before submitting an application, Director Anna Rose Holmer, alongside her co-writer and producer, Lisa Kjerulff, and editor and co-writer, Saela Davis, developed a Tumblr with ideas for the film.
 They submitted the Tumblr alongside an outline and pitch statement when the call for open submissions came.
 Their pitch was awarded a €150,000 grant which funded the 11-month production period until the film premiered at the 2015 Venice Film Festival.

 While developing the script, Holmer was inspired by real-life stories of communities succumbing to fits of hysteria.
 She first became interested in historic cases of mass psychogenic illness and conversion disorder while producing Ballet 422 (2014).
 Examples of outbreaks of seizure-like attacks and uncontrollable spasms date back to the Middle Ages, but there are still cases of this occurring today.
 In 2007, a group of high school girls in Virginia suffered from "twitching arms and legs" that eventually resolved itself.
-Holmer's research into this subject, specifically cases like the dancing plague of 1518, and the pattern of these fits emerging amongst young women inspired her to explore the nature of this subject in a coming of age dance-film.
+Holmer's research into this subject, specifically cases like the dancing plague of 1518 and the pattern of these fits emerging among young women, inspired her to explore the nature of this subject in a coming-of-age dance film.